Creative and Innovative

 Brainstorm and make recommendations to Council on grant making policies and practices as part of the Policy Workgroup.

-Collect, evaluate, analyze and deliver AIC and grant program data for the purpose of making improvements to the program outcomes by delivering presentations to executive management, the council, and stakeholders.
+Collect, evaluate, analyze and deliver AIC and grant program data for the purpose of making improvements to the program outcomes and racial equity goals.

-Report AIC and grant program implementation, data, and recommendations in a clear and transparent manner to executive management and stakeholders.
+Report AIC and grant program implementation data and make recommendations in a clear and transparent manner to executive management, Council, and stakeholders.

-Initiate the plan, development, and implementation of the statewide Creative Corps Pilot Program utilizing $15 million one-time funds to increase awareness of public health issues, water and energy conservation, civic engagement, and social justice engagement through the arts.
+Thought leader for the planning, development, and implementation of the statewide Creative Corps Pilot Program with $15 million one-time funds to increase awareness of public health issues, water and energy conservation, civic engagement, and social justice engagement through the arts.

 Racial Equity Implementation Team

 Co-initiated with the Deputy Director, the California Arts Council’s participation in the state’s pilot program of the Government Alliance for Race and Equity (GARE).

 Collaborated with agency’s thought leaders to develop and implement the agency’s first Racial Equity Action Plan.